matter-labs/zksync-era/docs/launch.md

 ## Running server using Google cloud storage object store instead of default In memory store

-Get the service_account.json file containing the GCP credentials from kubernetes secret for relevant environment(stage2/ testnet2) add that file to the default location ~/gcloud/service_account.json or update object_store.toml with the file location
+Get the `service_account.json` file containing the GCP credentials from Kubernetes secret for relevant environment(`stage2/testnet2`) add that file to the default location `~/gcloud/service_account.json` or update `object_store.toml` with the file location

 ```